Yodo1Games/MAS-Documents/markdowns/test-idfa&gaid.md

 ![](./../resource/test-idfa&gaid-3.png)

 ### MAS Init Log Helper
 The MAS SDK provides an easy way to verify that you’ve successfully integrated.then you can find IDFA through the output. please read [this](test-init-log-helper.md).
-TODO

 ### Programmatically
 please read [this](https://developer.apple.com/documentation/adsupport/asidentifiermanager).